Aleph-Alpha/pharia-engine/helm-charts/pharia-kernel/README.md

-# PhariaKernel Helm Chart
+# PhariaEngine Helm Chart

-This Helm Chart is used to deploy PhariaKernel as part of the PhariaAI platform.
+This Helm Chart is used to deploy PhariaEngine as part of the PhariaAI platform.
-It can not be used to deploy PhariaKernel outside of PhariaAI.
+It can not be used to deploy PhariaEngine outside of PhariaAI.